-Pundi X was one of the highly anticipated ICOs early in 2018, and despite market conditions deteriorating at the time it was able to hit its hard cap of $35 million within 90 minutes as it promised users to become “the Wal-Mart of blockchain”.
+Pundi X was one of the most highly anticipated ICOs of 2018.
+This meant that it was able to hit its $35 million hard cap within 90 minutes.

 Pundi X Technology and Use Cases